WGLab/mutformer/README.md

 2.  per residue labels
 3.  mutation position (index; if the 5th residue is mutated the mutation position would be 4) ("P" for pathogenic and "B" for benign).

 The per residue labels should be the same length as the mutated protein sequence.
-Every residue is labelled as "B" unless it was a mutation site, in which case it was labelled either "B" or "P." The loss is calculated on only the mutation site.
+Every residue is labeled as "B" unless it was a mutation site, in which case it was labeled either "B" or "P." The loss is calculated on only the mutation site.

 Example file: